Effects of rotation and valence nucleons in molecular-like ${\alpha}$-chain nuclei: Summary

-An interesting result is that the valence protons in $^{16}$Ne change occupation from the $\pi$ to the $\sigma$ molecular orbital at lower rotational frequency compared to the valence neutrons in $^{16}$C. We have also verified that the same effect, although less pronounced, is found for the alignment of valence protons in $^{20}$Mg when compared to the four valence neutrons in $^{20}$O. Finally, we have investigated the effect of the alignment of valence nucleons on the relative positions and size of the three $\alpha$-clusters in $^{16}$C and $^{16}$Ne.
-When compared to the 3$\alpha$ linear chain configuration in $^{12}$C, at low rotational frequency, the positions of the peripheral clusters in $^{16}$C and $^{16}$Ne appear to be much closer to the central one.
+An interesting result is that the valence protons in $^{16}$Ne change occupation from the $\pi$ to the $\sigma$ molecular orbital at lower rotational frequency compared to the valence neutrons in $^{16}$C. We have also verified that the same effect, although less pronounced, is found for the alignment of valence protons in $^{20}$Mg when compared to the four valence neutrons in $^{20}$O. The repulsive effect of the Coulomb interaction increases the distance between clusters along the z-axis for proton-rich nuclei, and thus stabilizes the linear chain configurations at a lower rotational frequency.
+Finally, we have investigated the effect of the alignment of valence nucleons on the relative positions and size of the three $\alpha$-clusters in the mirror nuclei $^{16}$C and $^{16}$Ne.
+When compared to the 3$\alpha$ linear chain configuration in $^{12}$C, at low rotational frequency, the positions of the peripheral clusters in the mirror nuclei $^{16}$C and $^{16}$Ne appear to be much closer to the central one.
 The alignment of the valence nucleons from the $\pi$ to the $\sigma$ orbital with increasing rotational frequency, however, reduces the bonding of the outer clusters and their relative position with respect to the central cluster becomes comparable to the one found in $^{12}$C. An additional effect of the alignment of the valence nucleons is an enlargement of the central cluster which, at low rotational frequency, appears to be smaller in size compared to the peripheral ones, but approaches their width at higher rotational frequencies.

-The model based on 3D lattice cranking CDFT can be employed in further studies of rotations of cluster structures in $N=Z$ nuclei, or molecular-like nuclei like the ones considered in the present work.
+The model based on 3D lattice cranking CDFT can be employed in further studies of rotations of cluster structures in $N=Z$ nuclei, or molecular nuclei like the ones considered in the present work.
 A particularly important point is the possibility to investigate structures that are not constrained by axial symmetry but allow for bending motion.
 It has been shown that some linear $\alpha$-chain configurations, which also include valence nucleons, are not stable against bending and, therefore, it will be interesting to analyze the effect of collective rotation on such structures.